 If you’re interested in entering the traffic management industry, you may be wondering what types of training and assessments you’ll need, and how to get started.
-In this blog from Upskill Institute, we’ll discuss the traffic control training courses you’ll need, what traffic controllers do on job sites, their requirements, and more.
+In this blog from Upskill Institute, we’ll discuss the traffic control training courses you’ll need, what traffic controllers do on job sites, their requirements, traffic controller job description, and more.
 Read on and learn everything you need to know!

 What Does A Traffic Controller Do?

-A traffic controller controls traffic on roads where construction work is being completed to ensure the safety of motorists, pedestrians and workers.
+A traffic controller controls traffic on roads where construction work is being completed to ensure the safety of motorists, pedestrians, workers, and road users.